laravel/docs/filesystem.md

 <a name="other-uploaded-file-information"></a>
 #### Other Uploaded File Information

-If you would like to get the original name and extension, of the uploaded file, you may do so using the `getClientOriginalName` and `getClientOriginalExtension` methods:
+If you would like to get the original name and extension of the uploaded file, you may do so using the `getClientOriginalName` and `getClientOriginalExtension` methods:

     $file = $request->file('avatar');

     $name = $file->getClientOriginalName();

     $extension = $file->getClientOriginalExtension();

-Yet, keep in mind that, both `getClientOriginalName` and `getClientOriginalExtension` are considered unsafe, as its information may be tampered with by a malicious user.
-For this reason, you should always prefer the `hashName` and `extension` methods to get a name and an extension for the given file upload:
+However, keep in mind that the `getClientOriginalName` and `getClientOriginalExtension` methods are considered unsafe, as the file name and extension may be tampered with by a malicious user.
+For this reason, you should typically prefer the `hashName` and `extension` methods to get a name and an extension for the given file upload:

     $file = $request->file('avatar');

-    $name = $file->hashName(); // generates an unique and random name.
+    $name = $file->hashName(); // Generates a unique and random name...

-    $extension = $file->extension(); // generates the extension according to the file MIME type.
+    $extension = $file->extension(); // Determines the file's extension based on the file's MIME type...

 <a name="file-visibility"></a>
 ### File Visibility